UK Schools Tree Applications

-To get started, fill out one of our School Application Forms detailing a few things about your tree planting project and return it to us.
+To get started, fill out our on-line Tree Application Form detailing a few things about your tree planting project and return it to us.
 If you are successful, we will get in touch and arrange the delivery of the trees for you to plant.

-To maintain the trees we advise that you periodically check the sapplings during the first 2-3 years of planting, for example checking that the saplings are still upright.
-Do not let the grass get so long that it pushes the saplings over, however please be careful when strimming near the saplings that you do not damage them.
-The spiral guards can be removed once there is sufficient growth and the saplings are established (generally after 3-5 years).
+To maintain the trees we advise that you periodically check the whips during the first 2-3 years of planting, for example checking that the whips are still upright.
+Do not let the grass get so long that it pushes the saplings over, however please be careful when strimming near the whips that you do not damage them.
+The spiral guards can be removed once there is sufficient growth and the whips are established (generally after 3-5 years).

 'Carbon Footprint Ltd organised a super afternoon of planting at school.
 Sixty of our children dug, planted and backfilled their way through 200 trees to develop the grounds, support wildlife and of course improve the air quality at school.
 Many thanks for their buoyant enthusiasm.'